Oracle vs. PostgreSQL

 Should you use Oracle or use free software?
 These are they reliable?

 There are several alternatives to Oracle to manage large databases.
 Here we make a comparison with PostgreSQL.
-But Cassandra, used by Facebook and other social sites dealing with millions of transactions per day is another possibility.
+But Cassandra, MariaDB, used by social sites dealing with millions of transactions per day is another possibility.

 Who uses PostgreSQL?